 - How can you obtain a work visa or employer sponsorship?

 - What is the demand for your skills and qualifications in that country?

 - Do you need to obtain work experience related to your qualification to be competitive for work outside your home country?

 Please view our information on international job markets to read more about ways to find work and to learn about visa requirements.

 Need some more help?

 Attend a careers seminar or workshop.
-Check Stop 1 for scheduled sessions.
+Check our workshops and sessions page for scheduled sessions.